3print/boilerplate/docs/views.md

 When rendering the view for a model the partial will use the `default_columns_for_object` function to define which field display in the list.
 This method will take every column and association of the model minus the ones listed in `SKIPPED_COLUMNS` array defined in the `ModelHelper` file.

-Then, for each columns the partial will call the `show_field` helper.
+Then, for each column the partial will call the `show_field` helper.
 This helper will try to render a model's field using the following strategy:

 1. If the `:as` option was set when calling the `show_field` method, the type specified in the option will be used to find a partial named `_show_<type>_field`.
 2. If a partial exist with a name such as `_show_<model_name>_<column>` it will be used to render the field.
 3. If the column has a display type specified using the `column_display_type` method, a partial named `_show_<type>_field` will be used to render this field.
 4. If the field is bound to an ActiveRecord column, the method will retrieve its type and use the `_show_<type>_field` partial to render the field
-5. If no type information exists for the field or if a partial cannot be found in the steps above and the field's value is an ActiveRecord model the `show_active_record_field` partial will be used
+5. If no type information exists for the field or if a partial cannot be found in the steps above and the field's value is an ActiveRecord model the `_show_active_record_field` partial will be used
-6. If all the steps above failed, the `show_default_field` partial will be used.
+6. If all the steps above failed, the `_show_default_field` partial will be used.

 #### Pills